Are You Eligible to Join the Military with Flat Feet?

 Here are some common treatment options for military members with flat feet:

 - Orthotics can be used to help control the abnormal angle or position of your foot.
 They’re inserts that fit into your shoes, and they’ll keep your foot from rolling inward or outward when walking.
-You can get orthotics from a podiatrist (foot doctor), customizing them to fit in the shoe you wear most often.
+You can get orthotics from a podiatrist (foot doctor), customizing them to fit in the shoe and insoles that you wear most often.

 - Inserts help to even out the pressure on different parts of your foot, making it easier for you to walk without pain.